 The tree helps prevent environmental pollution and soil erosion, and works to rehabilitate degraded ecosystems and wastelands.
 Neem trees are recommended for reforestation, are useful for wind breaks, in areas of low rainfall (grows even in the desert), and high speed wind, protects crops.
 It can also be made into non-toxic pesticide and fertilizer and can be used as a veterinary medicine.

 My own experience with Neem for psoriasis has been nothing short of a miracle.
 I suffered for more than 40 years with severe psoriasis on my scalp and elbows.
-However, when I started using the herbal neem care products we created (Neem cream, shampoo, conditioner, soap, oil blend) and I alleviated the problem but it is not a cure and need to maintain using the neem products!
+However, when I started using the herbal neem care products we created (Neem cream, shampoo, conditioner, soap, oil blend) and I alleviated the problem.
+But it is not a cure and the psoriasis sufferer needs to maintain using the Neem products!
 Question: Which product has been the bestseller?
+Answer: The bestseller is our Neem Cream.

 Conclusion: